moritzblum/mein-impfrechner/README.md

 This GitHub Repository contains the source-code for the web application [mein-impfrechner.de](https://mein-impfrechner.de).
-Our calculator give you your vaccination possibilities, e.g. when you should get the next dose of which vaccine.
+Our calculator calculates you your vaccination possibilities, e.g. when you should get the next dose of which vaccine, based on your user input.
-The website is hosted by GitHub Pages and all the data is processes inside the browser, no information will be sent to us.
+The website is hosted by GitHub Pages and all the data is processes inside your browser, no sensitive information will be sent to us.

 The application is based on [ReactJS](https://reactjs.org/), a JavaScript library for building user interface, and build